deepakraina99/bayesian-state-estimation-robotics/Readme.md

-# Bayesian State Estimation of an underwater robot (agent) using Observations
+# Bayesian State Estimation of an underwater robot (agent) using observations

 This problem concerns tracking an agent (an underwater robot) exploring a lake.
 The robot is submerged at a particular depth and not visible on the surface.
 Our goal is to estimate the agent’s movement via an immersed acoustic receiver in the lake.